jhuapl-bio/GE-Workshop-Sandbox/README.md

 #### k.
 Creating a consensus genome from Nanopore Reads using Medaka

 :warning: You need to use a different Docker image than sandbox for this.
-If you're in a Docker container alredy you need to type: `exit`
+If you're in a Docker container already you need to type: `exit`

 You may have already noticed that we have a demultiplexed set of files in the `/data/demux-fastq_pass` folder.
 However, this is not likely to happen when you have a traditional run from MinKNOW.
 Usually it will spit out a set of fastq files rather than just one single one per sample.
 To gather them all up, we can run one of the subcommands called `artic gather`.
 This will push all fastq files into a single one like what we see in `/data/demux-fastq_pass`